 - Are there any special requirements or information that you need to have to fulfil the order?

 With delivery, as with all other aspects of your online shop, try to put the customer in the centre of your thinking.
 You need to have a process that can operate within your business, but first and foremost it must be customer friendly.

-STEP 5 – Agree Shipping Costs
+STEP 5 – Agree on Shipping Costs

 Another key difference between buying in your store and ordering online is that shipping has to be handled.
 We are all very familiar with shipping options on the top online websites.
 Customers expect to have clear, reasonable shipping options available to them.
-These need to be clear, simple and never come as a surprise during checkout.
+These need to be clear, and simple and never come as a surprise during checkout.

 A few typical scenarios that people will understand:

 - Flat Rate Shipping

 This is very common, depending on your location you will pay a set fee for shipping.

 If economically feasible, this is a big help in encouraging customers to buy online.
 It is very typical to see free shipping offered once order values exceed a set amount.